DPIIC Initiatives

 Recognizing the need for consistent and reliable science funding for best available science and building on discussions from the 2016 Science Enterprise Workshop, this initiative focused on understanding how science is funded, how to improve the tracking of science funding, how to increase funding for Delta science, and whether the current governance structure can efficiently meet current and future science needs.
 An implementation report and white paper were produced.

-Since 2018, the DPIIC has been working to examine science funding within the Delta science enterprise with the aim of achieving the following goals in the region:
+Since 2018, the DPIIC has been working to examine science and restoration funding to achieve the following goals in the region:

 • Prioritize: Identify and prioritize key management questions for water resilience and science investments that guide the update of the multi-agency 2022-2026 Science Action Agenda; and